Understanding escrow: How it works in homebuying

 At least three business days prior to closing the transaction, you’ll receive a closing disclosure document from your lender with a finalized list of closing costs, including escrow amounts, Orlando says.
 Compare this to your loan estimate (which you received when you applied for the loan) to ensure there aren’t any material changes to the costs.

-When it’s time to close, the escrow agent will create a document naming you as the homeowner and file it with the local records office, then wire the funds to your escrow account so the seller and seller’s lender can be paid, says Solomon.
+When it’s time to close, the escrow agent will create a document naming you as the homeowner and file it with the local records office, then wire the funds to your escrow account so the seller and seller’s lender can be paid.
 For the remaining down payment and closing costs, you’ll need a cashier’s check.

-After you buy your home, a different kind of escrow account is managed by your mortgage lender or servicer, with the funds in this account going toward property taxes, homeowners insurance and (if you’re required to have it) mortgage insurance.
+After you buy your home, a different kind of escrow account is managed by your mortgage lender or servicer, with the funds in this account being used to pay your property taxes, homeowners insurance and (if you’re required to have it) mortgage insurance.

-Your lender will divide these yearly amounts by 12 and add them to your monthly mortgage payment.
-When these bills are due, they’ll be paid on your behalf automatically from your escrow account balance.
+Your lender will divide these yearly costs by 12 months and add them to your monthly mortgage payment.
+When your property taxes, homeowners insurance or mortgage insurance bills are due, the mortgage servicer or lender will pay the bills on your behalf automatically from your escrow account balance.

-However, maintaining an escrow account can lend peace of mind — it ensures your bills are paid on time, and you won’t have to keep track of them, Holsted says.
+Maintaining an escrow account can lend peace of mind — it ensures your bills are paid on time, and you won’t have to keep track of them, Holsted says.
+Many homeowners opt to have them for this reason.